-If you plan to arrive in New Zealand by cruise ship and do not have a visa, you must hold an NZeTA (New Zealand Electronic Travel Authority).
+If you will arrive in New Zealand as a cruise ship or cargo ship passenger and you do not have a visa, you must hold an NZeTA (New Zealand Electronic Travel Authority).

-If you are flying into New Zealand to join your cruise, you must have:
+If you are flying into New Zealand to join your cruise or cargo ship, you must have:

 Visa waiver countries and territories